LeonHenry/leonhenry.github.io/_posts/2021-09-18-Frusciante.md

 Eight and a half minutes of powerhouse.
 An EP unto itself.
 True to the form suggested by its title, the song starts from the boughs of a pitying darkness and then ascends to somewhere bright.
 Placed next to each other the transition feels like a kind of transcendence, it overwhelms.
 The rest of the song is four and a half minutes of Frusciante guitar meets gospel chant.
 Chopped up and edited here and there, the groove of a bass line brings it together.
 (Yes, I love this song but four minutes of anything in a song is way too much if you ask me.)
 The gospel influence gives it a certain majesty that some will find successfully dramatic or just plain corny.
 Hauntingly catchy, loving though sorrowful with every lyric, the song has the same fanciful highs and painful lows as unrequited love.

-I always preferred John Frusciante’s solo discography to the Red Hot Chilli Pepper's.
+I always preferred John Frusciante’s solo discography to the Red Hot Chili Pepper's.
 To be sure, each band appeals to a different kind of listener.
 Taken together they compliment each other.
 The fact that Frusciante does both is a testament to a rare talent.